 (*Environmental sustainability happens when we interact with the environment without hurting or destroying its natural resources.)

 You can build a portfolio with sustainable investments — also known as ESG— while still gaining solid returns.
-But first, it’s important to know the basics of what makes an investment sustainable and how ESG factors are incorporated.
+But first, it’s important to know:

 ESG refers to the environmental, social, and governance practices of a company.